sahilahluwalia/bolchaal/README.md

 A platform where teachers create classrooms and rubrics, and students engage in chat or audio conversations with bots to practice, improve, and get feedback on English.

+Since it uses WebSockets and a long task queue in redis and bullMQ, it requires a VPS for deployment rather than a serverless architecture.
+There’s currently no deployed link available, please refer to the [demo](https://www.youtube.com/watch?v=d_BsQHk9_o0) instead.

 ## Main Scalable AI generation Text/Audio Pipeline
 ![Main Scalable AI generation Text/Audio Pipeline](docs/scalable-backend.png)